-For a work to be considered a limited edition print on this site, you must state in the description, before you print, how long the print run will be, for example “There will only be 75 prints produced”.
+For a work to be considered a limited edition print at ArtGallery.co.uk, you must state in the listing description how long the print run will be, for example “There will only be 75 prints produced”.
 We recommend no more than 150 as Customers value short print runs more highly.
 Please enter the number of prints you intend to sell as the initial 'Qty Available' value on the listing.

 When you sell a print it must be signed by you and sent with a Certificate of Authenticity which numbers the print. e.g. number 16/75.
 You will need to modify the 'Qty Available' on the listing, reducing it by '1' each time you sell a print.
 This helps keep track of the print run, and provides a ticking 'count down' indicator to customers considering a purchase.

 We will sell the prints until the run is complete.
 It is your responsibility keep the Qty Available value up to date, and to set it to zero '0' when the total print run is reached.
 This will stop other customers trying to buy.

 You can put dimensions in parts of inches, e.g. the thickness of a print on paper may be 0.2 inches.